-I recently became curious about the level of involvement of the project owner in a complex inner city redevelopment project.
+I recently became curious about the level of involvement of the owner in a complex inner city redevelopment project.
 As the builder of a growing number of these as of late 2017, I tend to internalize whatever the cost and time investment is to complete the pre-construction planning work without any way of quantifying it.
-Perhaps if I was doing this project for an investor or client I would be a lot more motivated to track the hours involved in getting to the finish line (the finish line - getting all necessary permits - is actually the jobs' starting line, and I am not there yet on my rowhouse project, but I am oh so tantalizingly close).
+Perhaps if I was doing this project for an investor or client I would be a lot more motivated to track the hours involved in getting to the finish line (the finish line - getting all necessary permits - is actually the jobs' starting line, and I am not there yet on my rowhouse project, but I am oh so tantalizingly close EDIT - 99% complete as of September month end).

 The rowhouse has been a particularly nasty, lengthy, and costly process, here is a sen-chronological list of the key events: